Do a business energy audit

 No

 Dark roofs absorb heat.
-Painting a roof white or a pale colour will help reflect heat from the strong summer sun.
+Painting a roof white or a pale colour will help reflect heat from the summer sun.

 Do you have a building management system?
 Yes